This article on Order Flow is the opinion of Optimus Futures.

 The same story applies to the downside.
 We need 4 contracts to be sold at market in order to get the entire buy limit orders at the Best Bid price 3596.25 filled and then the next sell market orders will be matched against limit buy orders at the new Best Bid price 3596.00.

 In liquid markets, there are always limit buy orders waiting at the next bid price of sell limit orders waiting at the next ask price, and therefore price moves in one tick jumps.
 With less liquid markets the next Best Bid price or next Best Ask price may be more than one tick away, and we may see price jumping more than one tick leaving some price levels untraded behind.

 The spread will almost always remain 1 tick in liquid markets (in our experience) because as soon as the Best Ask jump one tick to the upside traders will quickly place buy limit orders at the level that was the previous Best Ask and is now available for the bids.

 Or as soon as the Best Bid jump one tick to the downside traders quickly place sell limit orders at the level that was the previous Best Bid and is now available for the asks.

 During important economic data releases or news events, traders tend to withdraw limit orders, and the book becomes much “thinner” and then even in liquid markets the spread may increase to more than one tick for a very short time.

-Appendix #1 – Some advanced features of the Sierra Chart DOM.
+Appendix #1 – Advanced Features of the Optimus Flow DOM.

-Figure #5 shows the Sierra Chart DOM with a few additional features.
+Figure #5 shows the Optimus Flow Chart DOM with a few additional features.
 You can see 2 new columns.